Tamborito: Musical composition

-The drums represent the three primary aspects of the Tamborito.
-The Caja is the smallest of the drums used in the Tamborito.
-The Caja is a short, wide drum used to create staccato tones, much like those created by the estribillio.
-The Repujador is the masculine aspect of the Tamborito, as this drum creates the base.
-The Repujador is a long, slender drum.
-The Repicador is the final, feminine, aspect of the Tamborito.
-The Repicador is similar in shape to the Repujador, however the Repicador creates high-pitched notes that are scaled to fit the rhythm.
+The drums represent the three primary aspects of the tamborito.
+The caja, the smallest of the drums, is a short, wide drum used to create staccato tones, much like those created by the estribillio.
+The repujador is the masculine aspect of the tamborito, as this drum creates the base.
+It is a long, slender drum.
+The repicador is the feminine aspect of the tamborito.
+It is similar in shape to the repujador, but creates high-pitched notes that are scaled to fit the rhythm.

 Tamborito dance

-The dance of the Tamborito is one between a man and a woman couple.
-The dance is of a sexual nature, often referred to as a courting dance, and begins with the clapping of the crowd and playing of the playing of the percussion band.
+The dance of the tamborito is one between a man and a woman couple, of a sexual nature, often referred to as a courtship dance, and begins with the clapping of the crowd and the playing of the percussion band.

-As the female and male dancers take their places within the circle the Repicador drummer will give a signal to the dancers in the form of three knocks.
-In response, the female dancer will give the percussion band three curtseys, known as quiebres, the last of which results in a twirling of the dancers body.
-The male dancer will kneel three times, known as the golpes magistrales, thus beginning the Tamborito dance.

-The dance is a series of shuffling steps, with the woman maneuvering her skirt in a provocative fashion and the man positioning his arms in a protecting fashion.
-At the conclusion of the dance, the Repicador drummer again gives three knocks, the male and female dancers curtsey once more and the crowd gives their approval of the dance in the form of a "Vivas" chant.
+As the female and male dancers take their places within the circle, the repicador drummer gives a signal to the dancers in the form of three knocks.
+In response, the female dancer gives the percussion band three curtseys, known as quiebres, the last of which results in a twirling of her body.
+The male dancer kneels three times, known as the golpes magistrales, thus beginning the dance, which is a series of shuffling steps, with the woman maneuvering her skirt in a provocative fashion and the man positioning his arms in a protective fashion.
+At the conclusion of the dance, the repicador drummer again gives three knocks, the male and female dancers curtsey once more, and the crowd gives their approval of the dance in the form of a vivas chant.

 Tamborito attire

-The attire worn by the performers during the Tamborito is quite elegant and flashy.
-The women wear an embroidered gown known as La Pollera, and the men wear a costume called El Montuno.
+The attire worn by the performers during the tamborito is quite elegant and flashy.
+The women wear an embroidered gown known as la pollera, and the men wear a costume called el montuno.

-The Pollera is a gown only worn on festival occasions and consists of two ruffles, embroidered with colors and intricate designs, two pom-poms are fastened to the front and rear of the woman's chest with lace gracefully draped from handmade thread lace insertion at the neckline.
-The stitching and thread used to detail the Pollera must be the same color as the velvet, heel-less shoes.
+The pollera is only worn on festival occasions and consists of two ruffles, embroidered with colors and intricate designs; two pom-pons are fastened to the front and rear of the woman's chest, with lace gracefully draped from handmade thread lace insertion at the neckline.
+The stitching and thread used to detail the pollera must be the same color as the velvet, heelless shoes.
 The women's outfit is completed with gold hairpins and a flashy headpiece, which is supposed to resemble a crown.
 The headpiece is commonly made of shell.

-The Montuno worn by the male performers is much less intricate than the Pollera worn by the female performers.
-The Montuno generally consists of long sleeved, white collared shirt, which fits loosely on the performer.
-The trousers worn by the male are made of black, navy or white cotton and come to knee length.
+The montuno worn by the male performers is much less intricate than the pollera.
+It generally consists of a long-sleeved, white-collared shirt, which fits loosely on the performer.
+The trousers worn by the male are made of black, navy blue, or white cotton and come to knee length.
 The outfit is completed with a shallow straw hat and canvas or leather shoes.